BeeBlitz

 If you are coordinating a BeeBlitz event in your area, please let us know so we can include your event in our listing!

-Join us at the Pollinatarium on June 25, from 8:30AM to 9:20AM to celebrate another National Pollinator Week.
+Join us at the Pollinatarium to celebrate another National Pollinator Week.
 The University of Illinois Pollinatarium is the first free-standing science center in the nation devoted to flowering plants and their pollinators.
 It's surrounded by prairie, so it's the perfect place to spot some bees!

 We will venture out into the fields surrounding the Pollinatarium and photograph honey & bumble bees, then upload the photos to BeeSpotter.
-We encourage you to bring your camera or smartphone, though we will have cameras available for those who need one.
-We will also have computers available so you can upload your spottings immediately, should you wish to do so.
+Bring your camera or smartphone and get ready to spot some bees!

 Celebrate pollinators at Meadowbrook Park!
 Come to Meadowbrook Park and help collect data on what kinds of bees populate the park.
 Everyone is welcome - bring your camera or smartphone and comfortable walking shoes, and be ready for an adventure!